girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 ## Epilogue

-Although my tireless efforts and successful outcomes, my work ethics did not align with my former employer's marketing department that controls developer evangelism.
-When somebody doesn't care the importance of developer experience, you have no job there.
+Despite my tireless efforts and successful outcomes, my principles of developer evangelism did not align with my former employer's marketing department that controls the team.
+When somebody doesn't care about developers, you have no job there.
 Well, it has been fun leading the team for a while!

-I am joining a company who truly embraces developer experience next week, so you will hear from me about my new gig pretty soon!
+I am joining a company who truly embraces developer experience, so you will hear from me about my new gig pretty soon!